isomerpages/nyp-sirs/_about-us/Our Team.md

 </div>
 </div>

 **Getting to know Karen**<br>A gentle and demure disposition belies a steely focus and confident  gatekeeping.
 Karen is a true disciplinarian at work and a free spirit at play.
-Catch her at the right time to experience of the best of both worlds!
+Catch her at the right time to experience the best of both worlds!

 **Karen ❤ SIRS**
 <br><i>“While SIRS is a stat board, we work like a corporate entity with agility and dynamism.”</i>